 After collecting the rent and paying out all of the property expenses, some properties will have a shortfall, others will meet their own costs while others still will make a profit, where the income exceeds the expenses.
+The first falls into the category of negative cash flow while the other is considered positive cash flow.

 If you own a property that makes a loss, even after any tax deductions are claimed, your property has a negative cash flow.
 You may wonder why you would buy a property for which you have to reach into your own pocket every week or month.
 The simple answer is that people tend to accept a negative cash flow because they think that once they are ready to sell, they will reap more in capital gain than they have paid each week to hold the property.
 While this may indeed be the case, it also may not, and the investor could instead be seriously out of pocket and facing significant investment losses.